modelteam-ai/modelteam.ai/README.md

 - For this step, no internet access is required.
 Everything stays on your local machine
 - Copy all the repositories you want to include in your profile to a single folder e.g. `~/modelteam/repos`
-    - This can be any path, as long as they all are in a single folder.
+    - **This can be any path**, as long as they all are in a single folder.
 Same path should be used in the next step

 ```bash
 # Clone / Copy all the repositories you want to include in your profile